 To see more about the projects supported by us and many others, see World Landtrust.

 We use organic milk from the UK to mix with our espressos, which of course is free of any shady additives.
 We have a range of alternative non-dairy milks, including coconut, soya & almond.
 Our almond milk contains almonds and water, nothing else.

-Our compostable and biodegradable coffee cups and recyclable plastic lids are produced in the UK (with the exception of our espresso cups, these are made in mainland Europe and shipped to us).
+These takeaway cups are all produced in the UK (with the exception of our espresso cups, these are made in mainland Europe and shipped to us).

 Making a biodegradable, compostable and recyclable cup wasn’t easy.

 Most cups use a polyethylene (PE) lining which is applied to make the paperboard leak-proof, and it acts as the glue to seal the cup.
 The lining of our compostable cups is a biopolymer coating.

 Compostable cups are not the only solution, but they are a way of reducing plastic going to into our natural environments.
 The materials come from a better source and the cup degenerates better and quicker, regardless of the waste stream it's put into.

 Our cups are made from PEFC certified materials, meaning the wood and other materials all come from sustainably managed forests.
 We also have our own reusable coffee cup that is bamboo (not plastic) and was designed and produced in partnership with John Lewis.

 We serve all drink-in hot drinks in china, and offer a 35p discount to encourage people to bring in their own reusable cups, whether to have in or takeaway.

 Our thought process hasn’t stopped there.
 After making your coffee, the used grounds are collected and converted into renewable energy by Bio-Bean.
 They turn them into coffee logs, pellets and biodiesel, which can heat buildings, fuel homes, stoves and BBQs, and even be used to power businesses.